jianructose/bibliowander/good_clinic_practice_notes.md

 ### 5.5 While participating in a research study, a participant is involved in a motor vehicle accident.
 The participant sustains a broken leg and mild concussion.
 Which of the following best describes what would be required to be reported as an adverse event?
 - The adverse event reported would be a broken leg and a mild concussion.

+### 5.6 When evaluating the relationship of an adverse event to an investigational product (causality) which of the following would not be a consideration?
+- Whether or not the adverse event qualifies as a serious adverse event.

+### 5.7 A participant is seen in the clinic with bleeding gums while participating in a Phase III study of a blood thinning agent.
+The dose of the medication is reduced and the bleeding resolves.
+Which of the following is the best option for reporting this occurrence?
+- Report this as an adverse event of "bleeding gums."

+## 6. Administrative Documents

+### 6.1 Which of the following best describes Health Canada's requirement for clinical study file retention?
+- Minimum of 25 years after creation of the record

+### 6.2 When can protocol deviations occur?
+- During the time where the study is being conducted

+### 6.3 A clinical trial protocol is the document that is most referenced during a clinical trial as it’s a predefined plan of how the research will be carried out.
+Section 6 of GCP outlines various sections that should be detailed in the study protocol, however, there may be additional information that is specific to a site or sponsor that may be included in either a separate agreement or in separate protocol pages.
+Which of the options below is typically NOT included in a protocol?
+- A comprehensive and detailed list of all the variables (data points) to be collected in the study

+### 6.4 Essential documents are required to be collected and maintained before, during and upon completion or termination of the study.
+It’s important to note who is responsible for maintaining each document.
+Who is responsible for maintaining Monitoring Visit Reports?
+- The Sponsor

+### 6.5 How often should the Investigator’s Brochure (IB) be updated?
+- The IB should be reviewed and updated on an ongoing basis

+## 7. Monitoring of Clinical Trials by Sponsors

+### 7.1 This module describes the monitoring of clinical trials by industry sponsors.
+During specific site visits, the monitors will have specific expectations.
+Regulatory documents include all of the following except:
+- Site personnel files

+### 7.2 During specific site visits the monitors will have specific expectations.
+During which site visits can you expect that participant study data will be monitored?
+- Routine monitoring visit.

+### 7.3 In Canada, researchers conducting clinical trials that are not subject to The Food and Drug Regulations, Part C, Division 5, are expected to comply with:
+- ICH GCP E6 because it constitutes best practice standards

+### 7.4 When does the sponsor-monitor conduct the most detailed review of the study protocol with the site's study staff?
+- Site initiation visit

+### 7.5 Which of the following best describes when the majority of case report form (CRF) data are verified against source record information?
+- Routine monitoring visits